What benefits can I gain from the CVAC process?

 Exercise programs are comprised of various components—each complementing one another to achieve overall benefit.
 The body’s ability to use oxygen is enhanced, resulting in longer cardio workouts and faster healing from strain or injury.

 Is the CVAC Process altitude training?

-It is not the only benefit.
+Not exactly.
+The CVAC process changes the barometric pressure simulating changes in altitude.
 You do get an acclimation effect, as well an exercise effect.